prebid/prebid-cache/README.md

 First install Go version 1.18 or newer.

-Note that prebid-cache is using Go modules.
+Note that prebid-cache uses Go modules.
 We officially support the most recent two major versions of the Go runtime.
 However, if you'd like to use a version <1.13 and are inside `GOPATH` `GO111MODULE` needs to be set to `GO111MODULE=on`.

 Download and prepare Prebid Cache: